ManiAm/VENTOS_Public/README.md

 Note that You need to close and re-open the terminal for the changes to take effect.

 **Step 5:** In the OMNeT++ directory, type the following command.
-The configure script detects installed software and configuration of your system.
-It writes the results into the `Makefile.inc` file, which will be read by the makefiles during the build process.
 Pay close attention to errors and warnings, and ignore warnings regarding Akaroa!.

     ./configure

+For geeks: In the OMNET++ folder you can see `configure.in` file. autoconf uses this file to generate the `configure` script.
+Additional input parameters for configure script are defined in `configure.user` file.
+The configure script detects installed software and configuration of your system, and generates three outputs: `config.log`, `config.status`, and `Makefile.inc`.
+The first two files are used for debugging purposes, and the last file will be read later on by the makefiles during the build process.

 **Step 6:** Starting from version 4.6, OMNET++ uses C++11 standard (formerly known as C++0x) by default.
 This means that OMNET++ source code as well as all the imported projects will be compiled with this flag.
 Look for this line in the configure output, and make sure that it is 'yes'.